 - We offer a range of professional development courses.

 We're committed to the future of music and performing arts

 Queensland Conservatorium is one of Australia's leading music and performing arts schools, offering a wide variety of specialist degrees, from classical music, jazz, opera, and popular music to musical theatre, acting, music technology and music education.
 Griffith is the only Queensland university ranked in the top 50 performing arts universities in the world*

 You'll learn in state-of-the-art spaces from award-winning teachers dedicated to producing polished music professionals of the highest calibre.

 Hear from award-winning Australian director Bruce Beresford, Queensland Conservatorium Director Scott Harrison, Griffith Head of Opera Nicholas Cleobury, popular music act Ella Fence and an array of musical theatre students.

 Study in a vibrant precinct

 The Queensland Conservatorium at South Bank is acoustically and architecturally unparalleled in Australia.
-Situated in Queensland’s vibrant cultural precinct, the Queensland Conservatorium enables students to enjoy strong partnerships with local cultural institutions.
-At the Gold Coast campus, there are six recording studios, four control rooms, a MIDI laboratory, and audiovisual postproduction studios, where graduates, including Wolfmother, have learned their craft.
+Situated in Queensland's vibrant cultural precinct, the Queensland Conservatorium enables students to enjoy strong partnerships with local cultural institutions.
+At the Gold Coast campus, there are six recording studios, four control rooms, a MIDI laboratory, and audio-visual postproduction studios, where graduates, including Wolfmother's Ian Peres, have learned their craft.

-With our music industry connections around the globe, you’ll have the chance to apply your talents at a truly professional level.
-The Conservatorium enjoys strong alliances with national institutions including the Australian National Academy of Music and collaborations with London’s prestigious Guildhall School of Music and Drama, McGill University in Montreal and the famous Sibelius Academy in Helsinki.
+With our industry connections around the globe and within Australia, you'll have the chance to apply your talents at a truly professional level.
+The Conservatorium enjoys strong alliances with national institutions including the Australian National Academy of Music and collaborations with London's prestigious Guildhall School of Music and Drama, McGill University in Montreal and the famous Sibelius Academy in Helsinki.

 Learn from acclaimed teachers